mmorejon/microservices-docker-go-mongodb/docs/kubernetes.md

 Deleting outdated charts
 ```

-Use the following command to deploy the whole project with just one line:
+Then use the following command to deploy the whole project with just one line:

 ```bash
 $ helm upgrade cinema --install  ./charts/cinema